Equivalence of additive and parametric pinning control protocols for systems of weakly coupled oscillators: Networks of coupled Stuart--Landau (SL) oscillators

 We can now introduce the (negative semidefinite) Laplacian matrix $L$ by

 so that $L\,\vec{1}=0$, where $\vec{1}$ is an $n$-dimensional homogeneous vector with all entries equal to~$1$.

-We consider diffusive coupling acting directly on both components of the Stuart--Landau oscillators.
+We consider diffusive diagonal coupling.
 Denoting by $\varepsilon>0$ the coupling strength, the equations for a network of coupled SL oscillators are given by

-In vector form, system \eqref{eq:SL_network_new} becomes
+In vector form, system \eqref{eq:Stuart--Landau_network_new} becomes

-where $\mathbf{D}$ is the coupling matrix given by Note that the above form of $\mathbf{D}$ is the most common and what naturally arises when deriving the Stuart--Landau equations~\cite{nakao2014complex}; however, different configurations can be considered~\cite{muolo2024phase}.
+where $\mathbf{D}$ is the diagonal coupling matrix given by Note that the coupling matrix $\mathbf{D}$ can take different forms~\cite{nakao2014complex,muolo2024phase}.
 In the context of the equivalence between additive and parametric pinning protocols, the form of $\mathbf{D}$ does not affect the results.
 Hence, we will consider the form of the above equation.

 By introducing diffusive coupling functions\\ $\vec{H}_{ij}=\vec{H}(\vec{X}_j,\vec{X}_i)=\vec{X}_j-\vec{X}_i$, we can rewrite Eq. \eqref{eq:vector_form_new} in a more general form, which will turn useful in the next Section: